jamieleepreece/gulp-template/README.md

 Working template for Gulp.js.
 Optimised for both chops and remote work

-[31/10/18] - Updated dependancies for OSX Mojave.
+[31/10/18] - Updated dependencies for OSX Mojave.
 Cleaned out some deprecated packages.

 Installation: